Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

 # 28 Inline assembly
 This allows the inclusion of assembly code through the **#asm** directive.
 You would only do this for portions of the code where you need ultimate performance.
+That said, inline assembly is being used inside some of the more critical performance standard modules (see below).

+Assembly language is mainly used to generate custom CPU instructions, support SIMD (Single Instruction, Multiple Data see: [Wikipedia SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_datainstructions)) for parallelizing data transformations, or take explicit control over the code generation to get the most optimized code.
+At this stage only the x64 platform is supported.
+Inline assembly does not support jumping, branching, NOP (No Operation instruction), or calling functions; use Jai for that.

 The inner workings of Apollo Time in _Basic_ use inline assembly and operator overloading.

-Notes:
-- `__reg` is the type for internal registers.
+Other inline assembly examples can be found in: _modules/Atomics_, *modules/Bit_Operations*, *modules/Runtime_Support*.
+Module *Machine_X64.jai* contains useful routines for 64-bit Intel x86 machines.

-## 28.1 Examples of AVX and AVX2 SIMD operations
+## 28.1 Examples of using AVX and AVX2 SIMD operations
 See *28.1_assembly.jai*:
 ```c++
 #import "Basic";